Founder, Chairman & Interim CEO

 “I’ve experienced firsthand how a great education can transform not only individuals but also their families for generations,” Diane says.
 “That’s what education did for me.
 It’s such a privilege getting to pay that forward, helping our clients deliver on their educational mission to transform students’ lives for the better.”

-Outside of work, Diane enjoys spending time with her fiancé and her adult sons, Hunt and Harrison, as well as yoga and reading.
+Outside of work, Diane enjoys yoga, reading, and spending time with her husband and her adult sons, Hunt and Harrison.

 “Courage is not something that you already have that makes you brave when the tough times start.
 Courage is what you earn when you’ve been through the tough times and you discover they aren’t so tough after all.”

 Diane grew up on a 400 acre farm with 400 Black Angus.